-Serge Marquie obtained his PHD from Harvard in Game Theory.
-He has been in banking for 20 years, in Europe and in the US.
+Serge Marquie (elected in 2016), Treasurer, obtained his PhD from Harvard in Game Theory.
+Currently based on the West Coast, he has been in banking for 20 years in Europe, the US and Latin America.

-Sharon Phair Fortenbaugh is the Director of Sales and Marketing at Chowaiki & Co., a private gallery and art advisory in New York City specializing in Impressionist, Modern and Contemporary Masters.
-In addition to her passion for art, Sharon has spent over 25 years in media and the arts, including sales management and publisher positions at Andy Warhol’s Interview, Vanity Fair, Forbe’s EGG Magazine, PAPER Publishing, and France Press, LLC.
-Sharon has diverse experience in the non-profit sector, and currently serves on the Executive Board of the Knickerbocker Chamber Orchestra in New York City.
+Sharon Phair Fortenbaugh (elected in 2017), Secretary, is an art industry professional with extensive experience in the non-profit sector and in media and the arts, including sales management and publishing positions at Andy Warhol’s Interview, Vanity Fair, Forbe’s EGG Magazine, PAPER Publishing, and France Press, LLC.
+She is currently the Director of Contessa Gallery in Palm Beach, Florida and serves on the Executive Board of the Knickerbocker Chamber Orchestra in New York City.

 Caroline Lang (elected in 2010) is Chairman of Sotheby’s Switzerland, and internationally recognized for her in-depth knowledge of the art market and her longstanding expertise in Impressionist, Modern and Contemporary art.
 One of very few female auctioneers, Caroline Lang has conducted major marathon auctions in Switzerland, the UK and Germany.
 She is passionate about the non-profit promotion of art and new talent.